Siddharth2308/VSCode-4-Embeded-C/README.md

              #endif
           2. #define __AVR_ATmega8__
   5. Now Copy paste your make fule into the directory.
+  6. Change the MakeFile config according to your buil.
+  7. If you need the hex file then remove the burn part.

 ### Link to Download Header Files- https://sourceforge.net/projects/winavr/